reactivemarkets/toolbox-cpp/CONTRIBUTING.md

 3. add unit-test coverage where possible;
 4. ensure the test suite passes;
 5. ensure that there are no package cycles;
-6. update the documentation for API changes.
+6. update the documentation for API changes;
+7. run `clang-format` on your changes.

 ## Coding Style